 Race resume (or top 3 race memories): Leadville Trail 100 Run, Silver Rush 50 Run, and Leadville Trail Marathon

 Leadville is located approximately 100 mountainous miles west of Denver.
 Plan to arrive early to account for the two-hour travel time from Denver International Airport.
 For your return flight, keep in mind that Sunday afternoons traveling back to Denver are often characterized by heavy traffic and can take significantly longer than two hours.

 You are responsible for your transportation to, from and in Leadville.
-We suggest the following options and will do our best to provide guidance in pairing you with other campers wishing to share transportation costs:
+We suggest the following options:

 • Rental car (depending on bike transport, opt for a two- to four- passenger vehicle)